zimplemedia/propertyhub-json-schema/PROPERTYHUB_FEED_V2_README.md

 | Field | Description | Required |
 | --- | --- | --- |
 | **price** | Price object containing pricing information.<br>**Type:** Object<br><br>If `postType` is `FOR_RENT`, must include "forRent".<br>If `postType` is `FOR_SALE`, must include "forSale". | Yes |

+**Important:** Price values must be positive integers (minimum: 1).
+A price of 0 is not valid and will cause validation to fail.

 #### For Sale Price